 - Synopsis: Education for persons with disabilities including scholarships and learning difficulties dyslexia dyscalculia and dysgraphia.

-Definition: Defining the Meaning of Individuals with Disabilities Education Act
+About Individuals with Disabilities Education Act

 The Individuals with Disabilities Education Act (IDEA) is a federal law that requires schools to serve the educational needs of eligible students with disabilities.
 Originally titled Education for All Handicapped Children Act of 1975 (EAHCA), it was based on Congress' finding that the millions of children with disabilities had educational needs which were not being met.
 Schools must evaluate students suspected of having disabilities, including learning disabilities.
 IDEA's primary purpose is to assure that students with disabilities receive sufficient services to enable them to lead productive adult lives.